 Contact Our Customs Fraud Whistleblower Attorneys

 Customs fraud is not a victimless crime because it deprives the government of revenue, harms domestic manufacturers and workers, undermines U.S. trade policy, and adversely impacts consumers.
-At Jeffrey Newman Law, we leverage our knowledge of the rules and procedures governing whistleblower claims to help our clients obtain just rewards for reporting customs fraud.
+At Newman & Shapiro, we leverage our knowledge of the rules and procedures governing whistleblower claims to help our clients obtain just rewards for reporting customs fraud.
 When you consult us, we will work to protect your rights and help you obtain the reward you have earned.
 Please contact our office today so we can start work on your case.